mParticle/docs/src/pages/guides/platform-guide/connections/index.md

 Once you have an input selected, you can set up transformations that are applied to all outputs connected to that input.
 Click **All Outputs** to see options.

-<aside>Warning: Because rules ar processed before storage and processing, if you apply a subtractive rule to all outputs and apply it between <a href="https://docs.mparticle.com/guides/platform-guide/rules/#where-can-rules-be-executed">stages 1 and 2</a>, such as dropping events from a batch, you may remove data that you don't intend to remove and the data may not be recoverable because it's dropped before storage and processing.</aside>
+<aside>Warning: Because rules are processed before storage and processing, if you apply a subtractive rule to all outputs and apply it between <a href="https://docs.mparticle.com/guides/platform-guide/rules/#where-can-rules-be-executed">stages 1 and 2</a>, such as dropping events from a batch, you may remove data that you don't intend to remove and the data may not be recoverable because it's dropped before storage and processing.</aside>

 There are two transformations that can be applied here: